dshack/pagerduty-webscripts/README.md

 3. Paste the contents of the .lua file into your webscript
 4. Point your PagerDuty service at the webscript URL

 Webscripts uses Lua because [reasons](https://www.webscript.io/help#lua).
-It's pretty simple to learn, and they have a [tutorial](https://www.webscript.io/documentation/lua-tutorial).
+It's pretty simple to learn, and they have a [tutorial](https://www.webscript.io/documentation/lua-tutorial) as well as a great [support team](support@webscript.io).

 # Setup basics